jauntsdn/rsocket-jvm/README.md

 # jauntsdn.com / RSocket-JVM

+This repository hosts API part of RSocket-JVM - suite of libraries for fast interprocess/network communication using major Reactive Streams implementations.

+RSocket-JVM includes RSocket-RPC: remote procedure call system on top of Protocol Buffers.

 [RSocket](https://jauntsdn.com/post/rsocket-summary/) is low latency/high throughput L5 network protocol,
 intended for high-performance services communication.
 It is transport agnostic, and runs on top of any reliable byte stream transport.

-This repository hosts API part of RSocket-JVM - suite of libraries for fast interprocess/network communication using major Reactive Streams impls.

-RSocket-JVM includes RSocket-RPC: remote procedure call system on top of Protocol Buffers.

 ### Motivation / Purpose